 For parents, one of the hardest things to navigate is knowing how to sleep their baby in a safe way that reduces the risk of SIDS (Sudden Infant Death Syndrome).

-While we still don’t know why this happens, Red Nose has developed a list of five evidence-based safe sleeping recommendations.
+While we still don’t know why this happens, Red Nose has developed a list of six evidence-based safe sleeping recommendations.
 These have resulted in a decrease in sudden and unexpected death by 85 per cent since 1989.

 The recommendations are: